Tiromachelan/SPECT-analyzer/README.md

 # SPECT-analyzer

-A desktop tool for side-by-side comparison of two reconstructed SPECT scans.
+A desktop tool for instant reconstruction and side-by-side comparison of two SPECT scans.
 Load two `.raw` files and interactively inspect per-slice and whole-volume similarity metrics, with controls for orientation, colormap, MIP projection, and background masking.

 ## Requirements